 1. Practice mindfulness and meditation

-Both Davis and Jacobs advise bringing a mindfulness and meditation practice into your life—whether you notice your impatience or not.
+Kelly Davis, director of peer advocacy, supports, and services for Mental Health America, and Jordana Jacobs, PhD, a NYC-based licensed clinical psychologist, advise bringing a mindfulness and meditation practice into your life—whether you notice your impatience or not.
 “A mindfulness or meditation practice can help you become more present, teach you how to control your breath, and really focus on just being aware of the things that are happening in your body and around you, and in turn that helps with being less reactive,” says Davis.

 Even if you're simply sitting on your floor for 10 minutes in silence every day, that could be enough.
 Davis says that once you implement this strategy, chances are you become more initially aware of the physical signs of impatience like faster breathing and tensed-up muscles, and can then slow your breath and bring yourself back to the moment (and peace!) more quickly.